microsoft/ComplianceCxE/docs/playbooks/service-side-auto-labeling.md

         <figcaption>Figure 9: Example of how to use Boolean operators to combine groups of sensitive information</figcaption>
     </figure>

+* Leverage our trainable classifiers to help lower false positives
+* Combine different conditions: mix content contains sensitive info type with other contextual conditions like document is created by or document is shared externally

 #### Advanced refinement
 More advanced refinement strategies if the above don’t work: